 Understanding Your Finances for Frugal Living at 60

-Kicking off frugal living at 60 starts with knowing your financial situation inside out.
+Kicking off a frugal retirement at 60 starts with knowing your financial situation inside out.
 I’ve seen folks like Jane, a 62-year-old from Ohio, cut her monthly bills by $500 just by moving to a smaller place and using grocery store senior discounts.
 This guide is packed with practical tips to help you enjoy a stress-free retirement without spending a fortune.

 Mapping Income and Expenses

 First off, list every source of income you have—Social Security checks, pensions, withdrawals from 401(k)s or IRAs, annuities, or even a part-time gig like consulting or driving for a rideshare service.
 Then, track every expense, from rent or mortgage to groceries, gas, and doctor visits.
 Apps like Mint or a simple notebook work great for this.
 For more on selecting the right tools, check out our guide on free financial tools every saver should use.
 If you live in a rural area, you might face higher costs for things like gas or internet, so factor those in.
 For example, a retiree in a small town might spend $50 more a month on fuel than someone in a city.
-Knowing these details helps you plan for frugal living at 60, especially if your budget is tight.
+Knowing these details helps you plan, especially if your budget is tight.

 “Being frugal isn’t about giving up what you love—it’s about spending smart so you can enjoy more of life.”